c-rubio/c-rubio/README.md

 This is a continual WIP, and will be updated as time goes on.
 These are just some personal projects I've been working on.

-Projects are as follows:
+Current posted projects are as follows:

 1. GPA Calculator
-2. Object-Avoiding Arduino Car (to be added)
+2. The OAAC (Object Avoiding Arduino Car)
 <br>

 <h2 align="center">Project 1: GPA Calculator</h2>